betagouv/datapass/README.md

 ### Test your installation

 Go to https://signup-development.api.gouv.fr/.
-Sign in as service_provider@domain.user:password .
+Sign in as user@test:password .
 You should see the enrollment list.
-Note that other credentials can be found [here](TODO commit link to credential list)
+Note that other credentials can be found [here](https://github.com/betagouv/api-auth/blob/master/scripts/fixtures.sql)

 > if you want to install API Particulier, you may now resume on [testing API Particulier installation](https://gitlab.incubateur.net/beta.gouv.fr/api-particulier-ansible#test-the-local-installation).